 A visionary in his bold use of color, Kaffe was the first living textile artist to have a one-person show at the Victoria and Albert Museum.
 He is the author of many books, including Glorious Knits, Kaffe Fassett’s Bold Blooms: Quilts and Other Works Celebrating Flowers, Kaffe Fassett’s Pattern Library, Kaffe Knits Again, and his autobiography, Dreaming in Color.

-As longtime admirers of Kaffe’s work, we are delighted that he designed all of the projects in Mason-Dixon Field Guide No. 13: Master Class.
+As longtime admirers of Kaffe’s work, we are delighted that he designed all of the projects in Modern Daily Field Guide No. 13: Master Class.